10 Best Camping in The Great Smoky Mountains 2026

 2. Smokemont Campground

-- Perks: Tent and RV ready
+• Perks: Tent and RV ready; no standard hookups

 Smokemont aims to provide all the best features of a great outdoor camping experience.
 The site offers tent pads, grills, fire rings, tent campsites, as well as RV ready sites.
 It is located in the North Carolina side of the Smoky Mountains blanketed in wildflowers during the spring.
-The climate at Smokemont is typically moderate with mild winder and hot summers.
+The climate at Smokemont is typically moderate with mild winter and hot summers.

 This is the place you want to be if you want to hike during your trip.
 It is elevated at 2,200 feet and comes with 800 miles of hiking terrain.
 You can opt for other activities if you are not a big fan of hiking.
 There are regions for fishing, going for picnics, and taking a great view of the Smoky Mountain wildlife.